S.Korea lawmaker says Apple, Google not doing enough to comply with app store law

 By Joyce Lee

-SEOUL, Nov 16 (Reuters) - Apple Inc AAPL.O and Alphabet's GOOGL.O Google are not doing enough to comply with South Korea's law barring dominant app store operators from making app developers use only their proprietary payment systems, a lawmaker who spearheaded the amendment told Reuters.
+SEOUL, Nov 16 (Reuters) - Apple Inc AAPL.O and Alphabet's GOOGL.O Google are not doing enough to comply with a South Korean law that bars dominant app store operators from forcing app developers to use their payment systems, a lawmaker who spearheaded the amendment told Reuters.

 South Korea, the first country to impose legislation curbing the tech companies' payment policies, is expected to make public the initial details of what it takes to comply with the law on Wednesday, an official at the Korea Communications Commission (KCC) said.